jtc42/unicornpi-server/README.md

 * If you have any issues with this, feel free to mention it in the issues tracker, but be aware there's a good chance it won't work nicely.

 ## API
-* I have implemented a basic API that allows sending commands to the server through HTTP-get requests, and returns system status as returned JSON.
+* I have implemented a basic API that allows sending commands to the server through HTTP-POST and GET requests, and returns system status as returned JSON.
-* I've made a document detailing basic functionality, found [here](https://docs.google.com/document/d/1qIMybzcNMx6zFvN5bqxL-kA0C5EpSCOA15KcieoZDWU/edit?usp=sharing).
+* The functionality present will depend on which modules you've loaded.
+Once the server is running, GET http://[your Pi IP]:5000/state for a list of parameters.
+Then, control the lamp by passing any changes you want made as a JSON payload through an HTTP-POST request.
+* **Full documentation will be written up "soon"™️**
 * This is primarliy used in the Android app I've made to control the device.
 The app can be found [here.](https://github.com/jtc42/unicornpi-android)